jobullo/simple-bank-service/readme.md

 # Simple Banking Service Example
 This project leverages the Golang API Scafold by [Chris Fryer](https://github.com/cfryerdev/golang-api-scaffold) and a design pattern from [Kenny McClive's](https://github.com/kmcclive/go-api-pattern) example project

-Recently updated to reflect changes in GO 1.22.X.

 ## Technologies
 Here is a list of the technologies used in this project:
 * We use GIN for http routing.